pedroaltobelli23/24-2-mlops-project-car_object_detection/_sources/tutorial_deploy.md.txt

 git checkout -b branch-vA.B.C
 ```

-3. Then, add the changes, commit and push branch to origin
+3. Add the changes, commit and push branch to origin.
+Create the pull request for the branch.

 ```Bash
 git add .